Link Search Menu Expand Document Documentation Menu

 The query returns the following results:

-Leading wildcards (for example, *@example.com) can decrease query speed compared to trailing wildcards.
+Leading wildcards (for example, *-service) can decrease query speed compared to trailing wildcards.

-Find records for which you only know the beginning of a field value:
+Find logs for services when you only know the beginning of the service name:

 The query returns the following results: